slan-teaching/STP598mldl/index.md

 ### Announcements:

 * Welcome!
-Masks are required in classroom.
-If you cannot attend in person for some reason, use the [zoom](https://asu.zoom.us/j/85457478422?pwd=cE1JTmxHMlNmT05xNGNUby9vcGswQT09).

-* All the video recordings can now be found at `canvas -> zoom -> could recordings`.

-* The [final project report](https://github.com/slan-teaching/STP598mldl/blob/main/exams/final.pdf) is due **11:59pm Friday Dec.
-10, 2021** on canvas.
+If you want to go to office hours online, use the [zoom](https://asu.zoom.us/j/8055899886).

+* Please go to [canvas](https://canvas.asu.edu/courses/161506) to submit written assignments and [NBGrader](https://mathds.asu.edu/services/stp598_98417/formgrader) for coding assignments.
+This [document](https://github.com/slan-teaching/STP598mldl/blob/main/nbgrader_jupyterhub_student_user_guide.pdf) might help for new users of NBGrader.

 ### Syllabus